 PSAA has a roster of artists it taps to paint different murals around town, and has steadily taken on more projects over the years, reaching 36 this year.

-Chet Manilow, who started out as a graffiti artist, describes working on murals as “relaxed.”
+Chet Malinow, who started out as a graffiti artist, describes working on murals as “relaxed.”

 “You don’t have to be worried about getting arrested so that’s always good.
-Getting paid is also rad,” Manilow said.
+Getting paid is also rad,” Malinow said.

-Manilow is one of 12 artists working on PSAA’s latest mural, “Bread & Roses,” located by the Steel Bridge and Moda Center and slated for completion in early August.
+Malinow is one of 12 artists working on PSAA’s latest mural, “Bread & Roses,” located by the Steel Bridge and Moda Center and slated for completion in early August.
+Other artists include MADDO and Imminent Decay.

 “We wanted to honor the working class history of this site being right next to the railroad tracks and in the historic Albina neighborhood,” PSAA Executive Director Tiffany Conklin said.